Frodo-Web/frodo-tips/docker.md

     depends_on:
       - app
 ````
 This will create network with the default driver (bridge).
 So, nginx will round robin to each instance inside network and can be accessible by port 80 on the host.
+Nginx round robin configuration can be found here https://github.com/Frodo-Web/frodo-tips/blob/main/nginx-tips/nginx.md